Who are we?

 Does our site allow third-party behavioral tracking?

 It's also important to note that we do not allow third-party behavioral tracking.

 COPPA (Children Online Privacy Protection Act)

-We do not specifically market to children under the age of 13 years old.
-Do we let third-parties, including ad networks or plug-ins collect PII from children under 13?
+We do not specifically market to children under 13 years old.
+Do we let third parties, including ad networks or plug-ins, collect PII from children under 13?

 Fair Information Practices